AsifSyedLive/cs_exchange_rate/README.md

 - Module level configuation files allow overriding project level or across module configurations.
 The code can be updated to allow specific variables that can override all other configurations.

 - Currently, the code handles exchange rates for one currency to another.
 It can be updated to support one currency to multiple exchange rates.

-- Python test scripts are provided to demonstrate test automation, but they need further development to be more robust.

 - The analysis can be enhanced by incorporating a machine learning model, such as linear regression.
 Including additional variables like socio-economic factors, political conditions, and the CPI index could yield better results.